lymestack/SimpleAuth4Net/documentation/background.md

 # Background

-## AUTH SUCKS
+## IMPLEMENTING AUTH SUCKS

 SimpleAuth.NET is a product of frustration with the task of implementing authorization / authentication into my .NET WebApi based applications.

 I've been developing apps for nearly 25 years and much of my collective life has been spent tackling auth.
-It's tedious and tempermental and I could often spend weeks getting auth up and running especially when having to implement a new tech stack or implementing s 3rd party SSO provider.
+It's tedious and temperamental and I could often spend weeks getting auth up and running especially when having to implement a new tech stack or implementing s 3rd party SSO provider.
 The process goes like this:

 1. Pick from the endless list of SSO providers to implement.
 2. Search Google for implementation guides given your tech stack.